Mary Foote: Art

-Beginning in 1890, she studied art at Yale School of Art.Mary Foote.
-Intimate Circles: American Women in the Arts.
-Yale Library.
-Retrieved May 2, 2014.
+Beginning in 1890, she studied art at Yale School of Art.
 In 1894, the Alice Kimball English Prize, which was established to support summer travel, was awarded to Foote.
 The William Wirt Winchester Prize, which funded two years of study in Europe, was awarded to Foote in 1897; It was considered the "largest prize of its kind" in the United States at that time.
 Foote travelled to Paris, France and studied with John Singer Sargent.
 She was a student of Frederick MacMonnies at the Académie Carmen in Paris and at Giverny; the gardens there became the subject of many of her paintings.
 She also made a portrait painting of MacMonnies.
 Her friends included art patron Mabel Dodge, dancer Isadora Duncan, author Henry James, writer Gertrude Stein, James McNeill Whistler, Ellen Emmet Rand, and Cecilia Beaux.

 In 1901, she returned to New York City to set up a studio on Washington Square where she earned a comfortable living from her portrait commissions; her list of clients reads as a Who's Who of the art scene of her day.
 Foote painted a wide range of subjects including portraits, figures, florals, and landscapes.

 Her work was exhibited at the Pennsylvania Academy of Fine Arts, along with the works of Robert Henri, Cecilia Beaux, Edmund Tarbell and other noted artists.
 Her work was described as follows: